Skip to main content

 2. Learners with better long-run payoff leave more offspring

-3. Offspring inherit parameter settings that make successful learning more likely
+3. Offspring inherit parameter settings that make successful learning more likely, not the completed learned policy

 Cooperation shifts from: